AlexHunton2/SimpleEngine/README.md

 Run Main to load game.

-Created Custom Levels, GameObjects, UIObjects in the "CreatedX" files.
+Create Custom Levels, GameObjects, UIObjects in the "CreatedX" files.
 Custom classes are already there which can be used as guide for the various objects.

 ### Basic Overview of Components